gizmo385/gizmo385.github.io/_posts/2015-08-11-adts-in-clojure.md

   (-> obj meta :adt-type))
 ```

-Both of these functions serve as metadata accessors for ADT subtypes and are helpful both for
+Both of these functions serve as metadata assessors for ADT sub-types and are helpful both for
 extracting information and as dispatch functions for multimethods.

 ### Conclusion